AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/AccessModifiers.md

 > Reference: [C# Documentation: Public Keyword](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/public) <br />

 ## Private
 Private members can only be accessed and modified from within the class itself.
-External code has no access to private members.
+External code, including classes derived from the class, has no access to private members.
 Things like fields are often private.
 ```C#
 static void Main(string[] args)
 {